saad0x1/saad0x1.github.io/_posts/2024-11-27-Editorial-HackTheBox.md

 I tried accessing localhost but it hangs for some seconds and have the same response as site itself.
 But I can make a request to local?.

-After trying for sometime I got an interesting response back.
+After trying for sometime I got an interesting response back on port 5000.
+I was guessing the prot number when I did the machine on release.
+When machine got retired, I went to read [0xdf's writeup](https://0xdf.gitlab.io/2024/10/19/htb-editorial.html#identify-internal-port) which showed a way to FUZZ it with `ffuf`,  go check it out.

 ```console
 ➜  editorial curl http://editorial.htb/static/uploads/b6be4416-74f2-439c-ab61-9324fdfe53e1